Saving money

 Started by Tiffany C.

-Followed by: @Tiffany @Rosa @Sabrina @Christy @Christine @Heather @Lashanda @Suzanna @Amonte @Shamika @Gobby @Kristen @Joanne @Jennifer @Cathy @Roberta @Nicole @Misty @Melissa @Lucy @Kirsten @This @Mindy @"Sherrie D" @Monica @Neosha @Aaron @Tonya @Alicia @ALEXIS @Brittany @Denishia @Jessica @Kristina @Angela @Katie @william @Ashley @Veronica @Thomasina @Shalanda @Samanthia @Carmen @Shaira @Luis @Gracy @Kim @Deveri @Shante @Rachel @angel @Adrienne @Misty @Maria @Priscilla @Jesse @Jessica @Crystal @Lashonda @Paula @Lanna @Donald @Tessa @Angel @Shaina @Travis @Deborah @Alicia @April @Celestina @Amber @April @Lisette @Melissa @Lorie @Timneshia @Angela @Bobbie @Ericka @Tori @Luz @JOHN @Brittany @Amy @SABRINA @Beliques @KIMBERLY @Lakisha @Melora @Jess @"Lisa AKA Smallz" @Antrinika @Marlissa @Joshua @Donna @Takeshia @Chrystal @Christy @Ashley @Michael @Kelly @Ruth @Dawn @Jason @Ashlynn
+Followed by: @Tiffany @Rosa @Sabrina @Christy @Christine @Heather @Lashanda @Suzanna @Amonte @Shamika @Gobby @Kristen @Joanne @Jennifer @Roberta @Nicole @Misty @Melissa @Lucy @Kirsten @This @Mindy @"Sherrie D" @Monica @Neosha @Aaron @Tonya @Alicia @ALEXIS @Brittany @Denishia @Kristina @Angela @Katie @william @Ashley @Veronica @Thomasina @Shalanda @Samanthia @Carmen @Shaira @Luis @Gracy @Kim @Deveri @Shante @Rachel @angel @Adrienne @Misty @Maria @Priscilla @Jesse @Jessica @Crystal @Lashonda @Paula @Lanna @Donald @Tessa @Angel @Shaina @Travis @Deborah @Alicia @April @Celestina @Amber @April @Lisette @Melissa @Lorie @Timneshia @Angela @Ericka @Tori @Luz @JOHN @Brittany @Amy @SABRINA @Beliques @KIMBERLY @Lakisha @Melora @Jess @"Lisa AKA Smallz" @Antrinika @Joshua @Donna @Takeshia @Chrystal @Christy @Ashley @Michael @Ruth @Dawn @Jason @Ashlynn

 D